stratdev3/SimpleW/documentation/simplew/docs/addons/jsonengine-newtonsoft.md

     (action) => {
         Newtonsoft.Json.JsonSerializerSettings settings = new();

-        // you can customize settings dependings the IJsonEngine method called if (action == JsonAction.Serialize) {
+        // you can customize settings depending on the IJsonEngine method called if (action == JsonAction.Serialize) {
             settings.Formatting = Newtonsoft.Json.Formatting.Indented;
         }